creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-11-Repaint-diffusion-model-inpainting.md

 ## Ablation Study

 A huge con of the Repaint method is its computational cost.
-The diffusion model inference process is not fast in the first place, but if you need $$T$$ denoising steps to denoise an image, with Repaint you will need $$T \times n$$ steps to inpaint an image.
+The diffusion model inference process is not fast in the first place, but if you need $$T$$ denoising steps to denoise an image, with Repaint you will need $$T \times r$$ steps to inpaint an image.

 To overcome that problem, the researchers made an ablatation study, doing a trade-off between the number of resampling and the number of denoising steps for a given number of steps.